moj-analytical-services/user-guidance/source/documentation/tools/index.md

 ## R packages

-The following native R packages remove the need for using Python in R projects.
+The following R packages are maintained the AP community

 ### [dbtools](https://github.com/moj-analytical-services/dbtools)
-Allows you to access databases from the Analytical Platform.
-The Data Engineering team maintains this package.
+Allows you to access Athena databases from the Analytical Platform using a [reticulate](https://rstudio.github.io/reticulate/articles/package.html) wrapper around pydbtools.

 ### [Rdbtools](https://github.com/moj-analytical-services/Rdbtools)
-Allows you to access Athena databases from the Analytical Platform.
-The Analytical Platform community maintain this package.
+Allows you to access Athena databases from the Analytical Platform using an extension of the [noctua](https://github.com/DyfanJones/noctua) R package.

 ### [Rs3tools](https://github.com/moj-analytical-services/Rs3tools)
 Allows you to access AWS S3 from the Analytical Platform, which is mainly compatible with the legacy package [s3tools](https://github.com/moj-analytical-services/s3tools).
-The Analytical Platform community maintain this package.

 ## Data science tools